 Information and advice are key for resolving legal problems.
 People need to know how to limit the damage, what to do and where to go to resolve the problem.

-People involve various providers of justice to resolve their problems.
-Here we ask which of these providers was most useful in resolving the problem.
+Of all the providers of justice that people in Niger rely on, here we ask which of these providers was most useful in resolving the problem.

 Usefulness is a subjective concept.
 It allows the individual to consider the different providers involved and estimate which one had the most influence in the process of resolving the problem.